litmuschaos/v1-litmus-docs/docs/openebs-pool-disk-loss.md

 - Provide the application info in `spec.appinfo`
 - Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
-- Override the experiment tunables if desired
+- Override the experiment tunables if desired in `experiments.spec.components.env`
+- Provide the configMaps and secrets in `experiments.spec.components.configMaps/secrets`, For more info refer [Sample ChaosEngine](https://raw.githubusercontent.com/litmuschaos/chaos-charts/master/charts/openebs/sample_openebs_engine_with_data_persistency_enabled.yaml)
+- To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)

 #### Supported Experiment Tunables